RaphaelHartmann/WienR/README.md

 # Installation

 ## Requirements:
 For the installation there are a few requirements.
 First of all, the *R* version must be 4.0 or above (https://cran.r-project.org/).
 Second, use `update.packages()` to update your packages for compatibility with *R* version 4.0 or above.
-The argument `ask=FALSE` can be used to update all packages without asking.
+The argument `ask=FALSE` can be used to update all packages without asking each time.
 Third, Windows users might have to install Rtools40 (https://cran.r-project.org/bin/windows/Rtools/).

 ## Installation from GitHub:
 First `devtools` needs to be installed and then `WienR` can be installed by using the `install_github()` function with the full GitHub path "RaphaelHartmann/WienR":